PSB Insights: topics

 Travail hybride : opportunité ou risque pour fidéliser les collaborateurs clés ?

-Dr Nathalie Bitbol-Saba – Insight on gender pay inequality
+Nathalie BITBOL-SABA on Gender pay inequality

 Associate Professor of Corporate Finance Nathalie Bitbol-Saba, was interviewed on the France Culture radio station on gender pay inequality in the light of the work of 2023 Nobel Prize winner Claudia Goldin.

-Le ministre de la Justice Éric Dupond-Moretti jugé pour prise illégale d'intérêts par la CJR | France Culture
+Podcast from 6.42' - Le ministre de la Justice Éric Dupond-Moretti jugé pour prise illégale d'intérêts par la CJR | France Culture

-TOPIC ECONOMY
+ECONOMY

 Renowned economist and Associate Professor at Paris School of Business, Dr. Thomas Porcher, recently appeared on the leading current affairs TV program C dans l’air to share his expert views on two highly topical issues: